csswizardry/csswizardry.github.com/uses.md

 ### Netflix and MUBI

-I really like [Netflix](https://www.netflix.com/), but really _don’t_ like their regoin locking (especially since they began blocking my VPN).
+I really like [Netflix](https://www.netflix.com/), but really _don’t_ like their region locking (especially since they began blocking my VPN).
 It’s a super first-world problem to have, but I might be halfway through a series in the UK and want to catch up on it in my hotel in, say, the States, only to find that the content is unavailable.
 I’d actually happily pay triple the amount for a